 Sports fanatics, theatre buffs, nature enthusiasts and culinary connoisseurs will all find countless things to see and do on their weekends in Houston.
 Though Houston’s relative youth as a city doesn’t lend itself to grand, historic facades or memorials to past achievements, it does mean that an impressive collection of modern and entertaining sightseeing is the order of the day.

 Attractions in Houston

-A six-acre aquatic wonderland, the Downtown Aquarium features over 200 different species of aquatic life from around the world, and a number of unique and well-maintained environments.
-It also has alligators, red-bellied piranhas, sharks, stingrays and more.
-There’s a full-service restaurant on site.
+A six-acre aquatic wonderland, the Downtown Aquarium features over 200 different species of aquatic life from around the world, such as alligators, red-bellied piranhas, sharks and stingrays, among others.
+Downtown Aquarium is committed to conservation and aims to teach its visitors the importance of protecting and respecting the environment.
+There’s also a full-service restaurant on site.

 Ima Hogg was a prolific philanthropist who devoted her life to the city’s cultural and civic institutions.
 Bayou Bend is her former home and the resting place of an astounding collection of art dating from colonial times to the mid-19th century.
 Alongside the impressive interior of the mansion, the 14 acres of meticulously manicured gardens are also worth a wander.

 The Houston Museum of Natural Sciences

 An outstanding museum with a stunning collection of mineral specimens, dinosaur fossils, a planetarium, an observatory, an IMAX movie theatre and a three-storey butterfly centre.
 The museum provides a great day out for visitors of all ages.
 Parents will be as enthralled by the exhibits as their little ones.